kemiashaju/requirement-analysis/README.md

 - Maintain traceability from requirements → design → implementation → tests.

 > Requirement analysis is the foundation of a successful software project — it defines *what* should be built, *why*, and *how success will be measured*.

+## Why is Requirement Analysis Important?

+Requirement Analysis plays a vital role in the **Software Development Lifecycle (SDLC)** because it lays the foundation for all subsequent phases.
+Without a clear understanding of what needs to be built, projects often face delays, cost overruns, or failure to meet user expectations.

+Here are three key reasons why it’s critical:

+1. **Prevents Miscommunication and Scope Creep**
+   Clearly defined and documented requirements ensure that all stakeholders — clients, developers, testers, and project managers — share the same understanding of the project goals.
+This alignment helps prevent misunderstandings, reduces scope creep, and ensures the final product matches expectations.

+2. **Saves Time and Reduces Cost**
+   Identifying and resolving requirement issues early in the development process is significantly cheaper and faster than fixing them later in design, coding, or testing.
+Proper requirement analysis helps detect potential risks early, streamlining development and minimizing rework.

+3. **Improves Quality and User Satisfaction**
+   When requirements are complete, consistent, and testable, developers can create solutions that meet real user needs.
+This results in higher product quality, better usability, and increased satisfaction among users and stakeholders.

+> In essence, Requirement Analysis serves as the **blueprint** for software development — ensuring every feature, function, and user interaction is intentional, validated, and aligned with business goals.